raisinghanii/EvolvFit-Task/README.md

 ## Step 2: Trying different models and saving the model:

+I have used fastai as well as keras to try this task.

 First I have created ImageDataGenerator and done Image Augmentation(which means applying various filters and disturbance or flips on the image) as to help the model learn even in difficult situations and distorted or hard test cases.see the output below:

 ![image](https://user-images.githubusercontent.com/46864533/118836929-f86d5800-b8e1-11eb-9eee-86a3fe2632ac.png)